jaymarichua/quant-q-a/combinatorics.md

 <h6>Rule of Sum</h6>

-If there are $m$ ways to arrange something, and there are $n$ ways to arrange something else, and these arrangements cannot both happen, then the number of to arrange both of those things is $m×n$.
+If there are $m$ ways to arrange something, and there are $n$ ways to arrange something else, and these arrangements cannot both happen, then the number of ways to arrange both of those things is $m×n$.

 <h6>Principle of Inclusion and Exclusion</h6>